 Starring Frank Sinatra, Gena Rowlands, Jill St. John, Sue Lyon, Richard Conte

 Frank Sinatra plays former cop, private detective Anthony Rome, who gets sucked into a jewelry theft turned homicide by his former partner.
-Working for a wild young heiress to retrieve some missing diamonds leads to world of pimps, strippers, abortionists, and blackmailers.
-It also leads to Ann Archer (played by Jill St. John who went on to play a Bond Girl in Diamonds are Forever.
-Tony Rome is textbook private detective stuff- your seedy customers, femme fatales, easy case turned complex-but I like that stuff.
+Working for a wild young heiress to retrieve some missing diamonds leads to a world of pimps, strippers, abortionists, and blackmailers.
+It also leads to Ann Archer (played by Jill St. John who went on to play a Bond Girl in Diamonds are Forever), Tony Rome is textbook private detective stuff- your seedy customers, femme fatales, easy case turned complex-but I like that stuff.
 Still, the film is in need of some fresh perspective or material.
 Similar to my qualms with Harper (1966) or Marlowe (1969), the sixties counter-culture era doesn’t lend itself to effective noir.
 The aesthetics are wrong in my opinion.
 This being said, the film is an easygoing, uncomplicated neo-noir and a solid star vehicle for Sinatra.